Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.

 - If (our school) is not available, which school would you be interested in and why? (to gauge customer priorities and market competition)

 With market research, you can identify problem areas in your school operations.
-With a better understanding of areas of vulnerability, you have an opportunity to improve your weak points to build a more solid reputation.
+With a better understanding of areas of vulnerability, you can improve your weak points to build a more solid reputation.

 Keep in mind that market research does not only give you numbers.
 It helps unravel market sentiments and behaviors, which, in turn, help in creating personalized messages, identifying the choice of ads your audience prefers to see, building the kind of engagement students and parents would want to experience with schools, etc.